 How to Find Your Vocal Range

-- Try singing a children’s song or a tune you’re really comfortable with.
+Warm up your voice with a few exercises.
+Try singing a children’s song or a tune you’re comfortable with.
 (Remember the scene from The Little Mermaid where Ariel was showing off her voice?
 That’s a great example of a vocal exercise!)